Anshidtk/interview-scheduler/README.md

     10.1.
 Create Users
 11. Login as 'Interviewer' or 'Candidate' and mark Availability
 12. Check Available Time for Interview in HR profile using the Id of 'Interviewer' and 'Candidate'.

+NOTE:
+I have attached the DB that I used.
+You can use it or you can delete the db.sqlite3 and run makemigrations and migrate to create new DB.

+credentials of my DB

+superuser :
+username: admin
+password: admin@123

+HR :
+username: anshid
+password: admin@123